mocklis/mocklis.docs/source/getting-started/index.rst

 Sharing setup logic
 -------------------

 It's a simple thing, but one that is easy to overlook.
-Since your mock classes are just normal classes with source code you can write methods that operate on them.
-If you have a similar mock setup needed for a number of your tests, you can refactor that logic into a method of its own, or define extension methods on the mocklis class.
+Since your `Mocklis classes` are just normal classes with source code you can write methods that operate on them.
+If you have a similar mock setup needed for a number of your tests, you can refactor that logic into a method of its own, or define extension methods on the `Mocklis class`.

 Inheritance
 -----------

-The Mocklis code generator will not impose a base class for your classes, nor will it enforce that your classes are sealed (though it will allow it, and you could also make them abstract should you want that).
+The Mocklis code generator will not impose a base class for your `Mocklis classes`, nor will it prevent you from inheriting from them.

-The only real restriction is that the mocklis classes must not be partial (as that introduces a whole new level of corner case cacaphony), or static (as you cannot implement an interface 'statically' on a class).
+The only real restriction is that the `Mocklis classes` must not be partial (as that introduces a whole new level of corner case cacaphony), or static (as you cannot implement an interface 'statically' on a class).

-You can also derive from your Mocklis classes - effectively the class hierarchy is yours for making the most of;
-if you want to create a common ancestor for all your mocks you can, and if you want to override a mocklis class (to create common behaviour or make individual steps available through new properties) please go ahead.
-Mocklis will create constructors as necessary, all of which will be protected if the class is abstract and public otherwise.
+But in short the class hierarchy is yours for making the most of; if you want to create a common ancestor for all your mocks you can certainly do so, and if you want to override a `Mocklis class` (to create common behaviour or make individual steps available through new properties) please go ahead.
+Mocklis will create constructors as necessary, all of which will be protected if the `Mocklis class` is abstract and public otherwise.

-You can also have Mocklis classes inherit from other Mocklis classes which lets you add new interfaces to an existing class.
+You can also have `Mocklis classes` inherit from other `Mocklis classes` which lets you mock new interfaces for an existing `Mocklis class`.
 This could be useful if some of your tests require the mocked out dependency to also be disposable for instance...
-If you do use the MocklisClass attribute at more than one level of the class hierarchy you need to generate the code in the right order, from base class to derived class, otherwise you could get unresolved name clashes.
+If you do use the ``MocklisClass`` attribute at more than one level of the class hierarchy you need to generate the code in the right order, from base class to derived class, otherwise you could get unresolved name clashes.

 Type Parameters